-The University of Arizona has been accredited by the Higher Learning Commission (HLC) since 1917.
-The HLC is one of six regional accreditation agencies recognized by the U.S. Department of Education.
-The University’s last comprehensive evaluation for re-accreditation occurred in 2010 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.
+The University of Arizona is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
+The University’s last comprehensive evaluation for re-accreditation occurred in 2021 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.

-The University of Arizona's current Statement of Accreditation Status is available through the HLC mark of verification located on the bottom of the University's main website: http://www.arizona.edu/about.
-The University's Mission Statement is on the Never Settle Strategic Plan website: http://neversettle.arizona.edu/mission-statement.
+The University of Arizona's current Statement of Accreditation Status is available through the HLC mark of verification located on the right of this page.
+To learn more about the University read our Mission Statement and President Robbins' five-pillar Strategic Plan.